Agriculture

 Mango Orchard

-Mango is the king of fruits and has been cultivated in India for over 400 years.
+Mango is the king of fruits, and mango cultivation in India has been popular for over 400 years.
 It is produced in almost all the Indian states, and over 1000 varieties exist in India today.
-India is the largest mango producer in the world, with a market share of around 56 percent of the total mango production.
+India is the largest mango producer in the world, with a market share of around 56% of the total mango production.

 Orange